caksoylar/kakoune-smooth-scroll/README.md

 ```kak
 hook window User ScrollStep %{ update-scrollbar }
 ```

+By default, `kakoune-smooth-scroll` also hides the cursor when scrolling by altering certain faces temporarily.
+You can disable this by setting the boolean option `scroll_show_cursor` to `true` or `yes`.

 ## Caveats
 - Smooth scrolling is not performed for movements that do not modify the selection, such as any movement through the `view` mode.
 See [related Kakoune issue](https://github.com/mawww/kakoune/issues/3616)